-Our dogs have MANY beds, but as any pet owner will tell you, there is no such thing as too many beds.
+Our dogs have many comfy nesting places, but as any pet owner will tell you, there is no such thing as too many beds.
 Just look what happened when I put these three new beds on the floor while getting ready to set up a blog picture!
 I don’t think I could have planned it better myself.
 Cheeky devil.
-These pet bed cushions are part of our mini-series on making your own DIY stylish pet beds.
-We’ll be sharing tips, instructions, and money saving ideas to make your own easy, inexpensive, stylish, comfy customised pet beds.
+These DIY pet beds and cushions are part of our mini-series on making your own DIY stylish pet beds.
+We’ll be sharing tips, instructions, and money saving ideas to make your own easy, inexpensive, stylish, comfy customised DIY pet beds.

 Pre-Fab Pet Bed Favourites

-The boys have had a lot of different beds over the years, indoors and out, hammock and filled.
-Our current favourite pre-made beds are the Molly Mutt dog duvet beds, which come in multiple sizes and styles as a pretty zippered cover that goes over a stuffable sack, with a waterproof liner option.
+The boys have had a lot of different beds over the years, indoors and out, hammock and filled, bought and made.
+Our current favourite pre-made beds are the Molly Mutt dog duvet beds.
+They come in multiple sizes and styles as a pretty zippered cover that goes over a stuffable sack, with a waterproof liner option.
 With the Molly Mutts, you can stuff the inner sacks with whatever you wish.
-This has allowed us to repurpose comfy fillings like old fabric, pillows, and blankets into free filling.
+This has allowed us to repurpose comfy fillings like old fabric, pillows, and blankets into free pet bed filling.
 We love these beds and would definitely recommend them to anyone not up for a full DIY.
-We have two, they are both several years old, well used, well washed, and still sturdy, although they’re very faded and now relegated to road trips and car use.
+We have two old ones, well used, well washed, and still sturdy, although they’re very faded and now relegated to road trips and car use.
 Check out the Molly Mutt range on Amazon (affiliate link) for bed covers, crate covers, and more.

 The Doggy Divet